 It will be a perfect retreat, but you'll also be close to the full tourist cities such as Lisbon; the capital of Portugal is only 1 hour away from Peniche.
 There you can enjoy cultural sites, shopping quarters, lively spirit of the town and Portuguese fado music during eating a dinner.

 Surfers are very easy going.
 They can lay on the beach for the whole day and wait for the perfect wave.
-The Portuguese act similarly, they can sit all day in a fishing chair and wait for a fish to bite.
+The Portuguese act similarly.
+They can sit all day in a fishing chair and wait for a fish to bite.
 Everyone can quickly adapt to the Portuguese way of life (especially surfers) and become quite a chill person.
 But the best thing is that, in Portugal, there is nothing wrong with it!

 Everyone understands if you are late to work if you do not work on the weekend, if you drop everything and relax, etc. That is why if you know someone who moved there for a longer period, you probably noticed that they started to become more carefree.
 Well, that is how a surfing holiday should be, right?

-Beach bars and nightclubs
+4. Beach bars and nightclubs

-Other adventure activities
+5. Other adventure-packed activities

-Every day can be full of laughter, adrenaline, adventure activities and fun.
-Peniche wouldn't have been the most famous surf destination if not for the skate parks.
+Every day can be full of laughter, adrenaline, and fun.
+Peniche wouldn't have been Portugal’s most famous surfing destination if not for the skate parks.
 Surfers can learn new fun tricks that they can also use on the waves.
 You know, boards go hand in hand with each other.

 Surfers also tend to go crazy about go-karting.
 Aside from the endless fun-filled and relaxing activities such as beach volleyball, yoga retreats in Peniche, body painting, massage, and the abundance of exciting watersports, you can also explore the beautiful landscapes surrounding Peniche.